 Report Server Content Management (SSRS Native Mode)

 In Reporting Services, content management refers to the management of report server items.
 All items can be managed independently of each other through properties and security settings.
 Any item can be moved to a different location in the report server folder namespace.
 To manage items effectively, you need to know which tasks a content manager performs.
 Starting in SQL Server 2016 Reporting Services or later (SSRS) CTP 3.2, the Reporting Services web portal is available.
-This article will look at Report Manager and the new web portal experience.
+This article will look at the web portal and the new web portal experience.

 Content management is different from report server administration.
 For more information about how to manage the environment in which a report server runs, see Reporting Services Report Server (Native Mode).